Albert-is-an-undefined-variable/ANAMM/README.md

 ## ALGORITHM
 ### FUTURE CODE IMPROVMENT
-- Functions could be further spitted
+- Functions could be further splitted
-- Use of one liners (the pythonic way)
+- More use of one-liners (the pythonic way)
 - Use of generator functions instead of lists (memory costs)
 - Use of composition over inheritance (since in python everything is an object, the easy  to adapt existent code to our program purposes providing  flexibility, but this has a drawback and it's that since the program works adding new features on top of predefined functions, if something needs to be modified its a bit messy (hindering code mantainance), so adding more composition to our code could make this task easier)
 ## EXAMPLES